 Eligible losses.
 Any portion of an NOL that is an eligible loss (defined on page 1) is carried back to the 3rd tax year before the loss.
 Any loss not used in the 3rd year is carried to the 2nd, and then the 1st preceding year.
-Any eligible loss that is not applied in the 3 preceding tax years can be carried forward up to 20 years.
+Any eligible loss not applied in the 3 preceding years can be carried forward up to 20 years.

 Only the eligible loss portion of the NOL may be carried back 3 years.
-The remainder of the NOL, if any, is restricted to a 2-year carryback, unless it is a farming loss.

 Example.
 You have a \$20,000 NOL of which only \$5,000 is an eligible loss.
 The \$5,000 eligible loss is carried back 3 years, but the remaining \$15,000 loss is carried back only 2 years, even if you have modified taxable income of more than \$5,000 in the 3rd preceding year.

 Farming losses.
-To the extent an NOL is a farming loss (defined on page 1), it is carried back to the 5th tax year before the year of the loss, unless you elect to waive the carryback period.
+To the extent an NOL is a farming loss (defined on page 1), it is carried back to the 5th tax year before the year of the loss.
 Any farming loss not used in the 5th year is carried to the 4th, and then applied consecutively forward to the 1st preceding year.
-Any farming loss that is not applied in the 5 preceding tax years can be carried forward up to 20 years.
+Any farming loss not applied in the 5 preceding years can be carried forward up to 20 years.